-Effective December 1, 2016, those employed into this classification shall earn 15 vacation days per year.
-This class of non-exempt employees may accumulate no more than 25 paid vacation days.
-All employees in this classification prior to December 1, 2016 will be grandfathered in and earn 20 vacation days per year and may accumulate no more than 40 paid vacation days.
+Full-time employees in this classification hired prior to December 1, 2016 earn 20 vacation days per year and may accumulate no more than 40 paid vacation days.

+Full-time employees in this classification hired December 1, 2016 and after earn 15 vacation days per year and, effective July 1, 2025, may accumulate no more than 30 paid vacation days.